-MLP did not follow this recommendation in 2014.
+MLP did not follow this recommendation in 2015.
 No age limit is set for members of the Executive Board at MLP.
 The appointment of members of the Executive Board should be based solely on their knowledge, skills and specialist experience.
-As was the case in 2014, MLP has therefore also opted not to follow this recommendation in 2015.
+As was the case in 2015, MLP has therefore also opted not to follow this recommendation in 2016.

-Section 5.4.1 Sentence 2 (age limit for members of the Supervisory Board)
+Section 5.4.1 (2) (age limit and overall limit regarding the length of membership in the Supervisory Board)

-Based on the recommendations of the German Corporate Governance Code, an age limit should be set and taken into account when considering proposals for the election of Supervisory Board members.
+Based on the recommendations of the German Corporate Governance Code, an age limit and an overall limit regarding the length of membership in the Supervisory Board should be set and taken into account when considering proposals for the election of Supervisory Board members.

-MLP did not follow this recommendation in 2014.
-No age limit is set for members of the Supervisory Board at MLP.
-In light of the knowledge, skills and specialist experience stipulated in Section 5.4.1 Sentence 1 of the Code, it makes little sense to specify an age limit.
-As was the case in 2014, MLP has therefore also opted not to follow this recommendation in 2015.
+MLP did not follow this recommendation in 2015.
+No age limit or overall limit regarding the length of membership is specified for members of the Supervisory Board.
+In light of the knowledge, skills and specialist experience stipulated in Section 5.4.1 Sentence 1 of the Code, it seems inappropriate to specify an age limit or overall limit regarding the length of membership.
+As was the case in 2015, MLP has therefore also opted not to follow this recommendation in 2016.

-Section 5.4.1 (2) and (3) (specification of concrete objectives for the composition of the Supervisory Board)
+Section 5.4.1 (2) (specification of concrete objectives for the composition of the Supervisory Board)

 Based on the recommendations of the German Corporate Governance Code, the Supervisory Board is to stipulate concrete objectives regarding its composition.
 As well as giving consideration to the company's specific situation, these objectives also take into account the company's international operations, any potential conflicts of interest, the number of independent members of the Supervisory Board in the sense of Section 5.4.2, an age limit to be specified for members of the Supervisory Board and diversity.
 These concrete objectives should, in particular, stipulate an appropriate degree of female representation.
 Recommendations by the Supervisory Board to the respective selection committees should also take these objectives into account.
+Based on this, the Supervisory Board is to set out targets for the proportion of women on the Supervisory Board.
 The objectives and present status of implementation are to be published in the corporate governance report.

-MLP did not follow this recommendation in 2014.
-In its meetings during the financial years 2010, 2012 and 2014, the Supervisory Board at MLP AG addressed the topic of setting concrete targets for the composition of the Supervisory Board, paying particular attention to diversity.
+MLP did not follow this recommendation in 2015.
+In its meetings during the financial years 2010, 2012, 2014 and 2015, the Supervisory Board at MLP AG addressed the topic of setting concrete targets for the composition of the Supervisory Board, paying particular attention to diversity.
 Assuming equivalent professional and personal suitability of the candidates, the Supervisory Board has set itself the goal of filling at least 25% of the positions on the Supervisory Board on the shareholder side with suitable female members.
 However, largely due to the low number of members that sit on the Supervisory Board as per the company's Articles of Association, the Supervisory Board does not currently consider it prudent to specify a concrete timetable for implementation of this objective.
 Therefore, it is currently also not possible to report on any concrete measures for the achievement of objectives in the corporate governance report.
+Nevertheless, in 2015 the Supervisory Board submitted the resolution to the Annual General Meeting of electing a woman to the company's Supervisory Board.
+The Annual General Meeting approved this resolution.
+The target was therefore reached.